riccardoEspositoXhpo/computerScienceNotes/python_wiki.md

 setdefault() - Returns the value of the specified key.
-If the key does not exist: insert the key, with the specified value update() - Updates the dictionary with the specified key-value pairs values() - Returns a list of all the values in the dictionary
+If the key does not exist: insert the key, with the specified value update() - Updates the dictionary with the specified key-value pairs values() - Returns a list of all the values in the dictionary add() - Adds key, value pair to dictionary

 """

+dict.get(item, fallback)

+# if you don't provide defaultvalue this will Error if it can't find the key
+dict.pop(key, defaultvalue)

 ```